-The position of prime minister was elected for the Czech Republic in 1992 but was not officially created until 1993.
-The Prime Minister of the Czech Republic is directly appointed by the President of the Czech Republic.
+The position of prime minister was elected for the Czech Republic in 1992 and became official in 1993.
+The president of the Czech Republic directly appoints the prime minister.
 The prime minister has no term limits and can stay in office as long they keep the confidence of the majority of the Chamber of Deputies.

 Bohuslav Sobotka is the eleventh and current prime minister of the Czech Republic.
 In October 2013 Sobotka led his Social Democratic Party (ČSSD) to victory in the legislative election.
 A few days later President Miloš Zeman held a secret meeting with Michal Hašek, the First Deputy Chairman of the ČSSD and his allies in a secret post-election meeting to negotiate a possible coup within the party.
 They called on Sobotka to resign and kept him from the group negotiating the next government.
 When this event was found out about it sparked protests and led to Hašek resigning, allowing Sobotka to led the creation of the new government and become prime minister.

 The government of Czechia is a parliamentary representative democracy, with the prime minister acting as the head of government.
 The first job of the prime minister is to create a government and appoint other ministers to form a cabinet.
 The prime minister and the cabinet, made up of government ministries heads, are then held accountable by the Chamber of Deputies form their policies and actions.
-The prime minister is also responsible form the organized activities of the government and chairs their meetings.
+The prime minister is also responsible for the organized activities of the government and chairs their meetings.

 Prime Ministers Of The Czech Republic (Czechia) Since 1993

 |Prime Ministers of the Czech Republic (Czechia) Since 1993

 |January to July of 1998

 |Bohuslav Sobotka (Incumbent)